chanzuckerberg/single-cell/rfcs/0002-upload-from-dropbox/text.md

 - A row will be inserted into `artifacts` (or in the case of the cxg, `deployment_directories`) table with the dataset_id and the path to the new file in S3.

+During the validation and conversion processing, the container will continue to check for a "Cancel Pending" status in `upload_status` and will halt and clean up if it that is set.

 #### 10. Update

 Once all the files have been copied to S3, the `artifacts` and `deployment_directories` tables will have rows inserted